 3. Young people must fight against the misinformation that threatens to drown them.

 This process is invaluable.
-As one student last year told me, “I learned that the core of many controversies and problems in society is based on ignorance…I now have learned that before forming an opinion, I need to research.”
+As yet another student told me, “I learned that the core of many controversies and problems in society is based on ignorance…I now have learned that before forming an opinion, I need to research.”

 We consider the senior thesis to be our “capstone” project at Cary Christian School because in it the skills students have been cultivating for thirteen years—from logic and rhetoric classes all the way down to those adorable Christmas programs—come together in a remarkable way.
 They demonstrate that over the years they have learned more than mere facts: they have learned how to learn.

-Want to know more about what last year’s students thought about the senior thesis?
+Want to know more about what students from previous years have thought about the senior thesis?
 Here’s what others had to say:

 “The senior thesis is valuable because it allows seniors to delve into a topic of their choosing that they are passionate about.
 They have the opportunity to look into this topic with the help of faculty advisors and research so that they can form an educated opinion on the topic.
 They spend enough time on this that hopefully their research will influence their thoughts and actions in the future.
 It also gives a chance for seniors to learn how to conduct a major research project with the help of teachers who are willing to help before they are thrust into large projects in college with minimal instruction.”